srimantapal205/Subject-Wise-Question---Answer/ADE_QuestionAnswer.md

 2. Define a Common Data Model
 Objective: Establish a unified schema to standardize data from all sources.
 Steps:
-•	Identify Key Entities: Determine entities and attributes common across sources (e.g., "Customer," "Product").
+- Identify Key Entities: Determine entities and attributes common across sources (e.g., "Customer," "Product").
-•	Standardize Field Names: Use a consistent naming convention for fields (e.g., snake_case or camelCase).
+- Standardize Field Names: Use a consistent naming convention for fields (e.g., snake_case or camelCase).
-•	Align Data Types: Ensure compatible data types across sources.
+- Align Data Types: Ensure compatible data types across sources.
-•	Define Data Transformations: o	Map source fields to the unified schema. o	Apply conversion rules (e.g., date formats, currency units).
+- Define Data Transformations:
+- Map source fields to the unified schema.
+- Apply conversion rules (e.g., date formats, currency units).
 Example: In an Azure SQL Database project, I created a star schema with standardized dimensions (e.g., dim_customer, dim_product) and a fact table (fact_sales).
 ________________________________________
 3. Data Transformation and Integration
 Objective: Extract, transform, and load (ETL) the data into the harmonized format.
 Steps:
-•	Extract:
+- Extract:
-o	Pull data from different sources using tools like Azure Data Factory, Apache Spark, or Python.
+- Pull data from different sources using tools like Azure Data Factory, Apache Spark, or Python.
-•	Transform:
+- Transform:
-o	Normalize field names, data types, and formats. o	Resolve data conflicts (e.g., duplicate records, inconsistent values). o	Perform deduplication and handle missing or erroneous data.
+- Normalize field names, data types, and formats.
+- Resolve data conflicts (e.g., duplicate records, inconsistent values).
+- Perform deduplication and handle missing or erroneous data.
-•	Load:
-o	Store the harmonized data in a centralized location (e.g., Azure SQL Database, Data Lake).
+- Load:	Store the harmonized data in a centralized location (e.g., Azure SQL Database, Data Lake).
 Example: In an IoT data project, I used Azure Data Factory to extract JSON data from IoT devices, flatten nested fields, and map them to the relational schema.
 ________________________________________
 4. Handle Data Quality and Governance
 Objective: Ensure the harmonized data is accurate, complete, and governed.
 Steps:
-•	Data Quality Checks:
+- Data Quality Checks:
-o	Validate data against business rules (e.g., mandatory fields, valid ranges). o	Use tools like Great Expectations or custom Python scripts for automated validation.
+- Validate data against business rules (e.g., mandatory fields, valid ranges).
+- Use tools like Great Expectations or custom Python scripts for automated validation.
-•	Data Lineage:
+- Data Lineage:
-o	Maintain traceability of source data through metadata documentation.
+- Maintain traceability of source data through metadata documentation.
-•	Governance Policies:
+- Governance Policies:
-o	Enforce security and access controls on the harmonized dataset.
+- Enforce security and access controls on the harmonized dataset.
 ________________________________________
 5. Automate and Monitor the Process
 Objective: Make the harmonization process repeatable and scalable.
 Steps:
-•	Automation:
+- Automation:
-o	Schedule pipelines in Azure Data Factory or Airflow for periodic harmonization.
+- Schedule pipelines in Azure Data Factory or Airflow for periodic harmonization.
-•	Monitoring:
+- Monitoring:
-o	Set up alerts for pipeline failures or data quality anomalies.
+- Set up alerts for pipeline failures or data quality anomalies.
-•	Versioning:
+- Versioning:
-o	Maintain version control for the unified schema and transformation logic.
+- Maintain version control for the unified schema and transformation logic.
 ________________________________________
 6. Enable Data Consumption
 Objective: Make harmonized data available for analytics, reporting, and machine learning.
 Steps:
-•	Storage:
+- Storage:
-o	Store data in a format optimized for the end-use (e.g., parquet for analytics, CSV for reporting).
+- Store data in a format optimized for the end-use (e.g., parquet for analytics, CSV for reporting).
-•	Access:
+- Access:
-o	Use APIs or direct connections for data consumers like Power BI or ML models.
+- Use APIs or direct connections for data consumers like Power BI or ML models.
 ________________________________________
 Example Use Case: E-commerce Sales and Marketing Data
-•	Sources: Sales data (SQL), marketing campaigns (JSON), and website logs (text).
+- Sources: Sales data (SQL), marketing campaigns (JSON), and website logs (text).
-•	Outcome: Created a unified dataset with consistent dimensions (e.g., customer, product) and key metrics (e.g., sales, campaign ROI), enabling seamless analysis and cross-platform reporting.
+- Outcome: Created a unified dataset with consistent dimensions (e.g., customer, product) and key metrics (e.g., sales, campaign ROI), enabling seamless analysis and cross-platform reporting.

 ## Describe your experience with scheduling, orchestrating, and validating data pipelines.